 Following the conclusion of the Mexican-American War, the army promoted French to captain on September 22, 1848.
 In 1849, he returned to Florida for two years, where he again campaigned against the Seminole Indians.
 During the following decade, French served on garrison duty at several locations around the United States.

-On September 28, 1861, President Abraham Lincoln appointed French as brigadier-general in the volunteer army (see General Orders, No. 106, Headquarters of the Army, December 5, 1861).
+On September 28, 1861, President Abraham Lincoln appointed French as brigadier-general in the volunteer army (see General Orders, No. 106 (Headquarters of the Army), December 5, 1861).
 One month later, on October 26, 1861, officials promoted French to the rank of major in the regular army.
-In November, the army sent him to Washington, where he helped prepare defenses for the nation’s capital.
+In November, the army sent him to Washington, DC, where he helped prepare defenses for the nation’s capital.

-During Major General George McClellan’s Peninsula Campaign, French commanded the 3rd Brigade, 1st Division, of the 2nd Corps of the Army of the Potomac.
-During that offensive, he was engaged in the Siege of Yorktown (April 5-May 4, 1862), the Battle of Fair Oaks (June 1, 1862) the Battle of Oak Grove (June 25, 1862), the Battle of Gaines’ Mill (June 27, 1862), the Battle of Savage’s Station (June 29, 1862), the Battle of Glendale (June 30, 1862), and the Battle of Malvern Hill (July 1, 1862).
+During Major General George McClellan‘s Peninsula Campaign, French commanded the 3rd Brigade, 1st Division, of the 2nd Corps of the Army of the Potomac.
+During the campaign, he was engaged in the Siege of Yorktown (April 5-May 4, 1862), the Battle of Seven Pines (June 1, 1862) the Battle of Oak Grove (June 25, 1862), the Battle of Gaines’ Mill (June 27, 1862), the Battle of Savage’s Station (June 29, 1862), the Battle of Glendale (June 30, 1862), and the Battle of Malvern Hill (July 1, 1862).
 For his “Gallant and Meritorious Services at the Battle of Fair Oaks,” officials brevetted French to lieutenant colonel in the regular army effective June 1, 1862.

 Northern Virginia Campaign